pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 ---

-## CodeDeploy
+## CodeDeploy - 👀 EXAM
-[CodeDeploy](https://docs.aws.amazon.com/codedeploy/latest/userguide/welcome.html) is a deployment service that automates application deployments to Amazon EC2 instances, on-premises instances, or serverless Lambda functions.
+[CodeDeploy](https://docs.aws.amazon.com/codedeploy/latest/userguide/welcome.html) is a deployment service that automates application deployments to `Amazon EC2 instances`, `on-premises instances`, or `serverless Lambda functions`.
 It allows you to rapidly release new features, update Lambda function versions, avoid downtime during application deployment, and handle the complexity of updating your applications, without many of the risks associated with error-prone manual deployments.

 - *Application*: Container
 - *Deployment Group* : Setup config setting in code deploy